 Rarely is it the case where a smaller bag results in a more acceptable package appearance.
 Slightly wider film size also allows the user to eliminate sealing issues in real production, at real production rates, by increasing the bag size slightly to eliminate film tension at the points where the seals are made which is the cause of most poor or weak seals.

 Very frequently new users find that, as their operators become more familiar with the equipment, they find small ways over time to hone the film usage and run with narrower widths.
 For all of the above reasons, we find that our customers are happier and have smoother startups if they approach their film selection in this way.

-A. Texwrap leads the industry in easy-to-use intuitive machine interfaces.
-The touch-screen is the communicator between operator and machine, therefore it must be designed and organized similar to the way an operator thinks.
+A: Texwrap leads the industry in easy-to-use intuitive machine interfaces.
+The touch-screen is the communicator between operator and machine, therefore it must be designed and organized similarly to the way an operator thinks.

 Texwrap’s machine interface transforms complicated machine settings into an easy, intuitive, self-teaching interface that speaks in layman’s terms.
 Anyone who can operate an ATM machine can setup and operate a Texwrap machine.